luizoamorim/ignite-react-01/README.md

 ```

 - Create a babel.config.js
-- Because of React use html inner of javascript we need to add another dependencie:
+- Because of React use html inner of javascript we need to add another dependency:
 ```
 yarn add @babel/preset-react -D
 ```